Convex co-compact representations of 3-manifold groups: Centralizers of convex co-compact actions

 \subsection{Preliminary results}

 The proof of Theorem~\ref{thm:center} requires some prior results about Abelian subgroups and their centralizers in naive convex co-compact subgroups.

 \begin{definition} Suppose $\Omega \subset \Pb(\Rb^d)$ is a properly convex domain.
-An infinite discrete subgroup $\Lambda \leq \Aut(\Omega)$ is called \emph{naive convex co-compact} if there exists a non-empty closed convex subset $\Cc \subset \Omega$ such that \begin{enumerate} \item $\Cc$ is $\Lambda$-invariant, that is, $g\Cc = \Cc$ for all $g \in \Lambda$, and \item $\Lambda$ acts co-compactly on $\Cc$. \end{enumerate} In this case, we say that $(\Omega, \Cc, \Lambda)$ is a \emph{naive convex co-compact triple}. \end{definition}
+An infinite discrete subgroup $\Gamma \leq \Aut(\Omega)$ is called \emph{naive convex co-compact} if there exists a non-empty closed convex subset $\Cc \subset \Omega$ such that \begin{enumerate} \item $\Cc$ is $\Gamma$-invariant, that is, $g\Cc = \Cc$ for all $g \in \Gamma$, and \item $\Gamma$ acts co-compactly on $\Cc$. \end{enumerate} In this case, we say that $(\Omega, \Cc, \Gamma)$ is a \emph{naive convex co-compact triple}. \end{definition}

-Every convex co-compact subgroup is clearly naive convex co-compact and there exist examples of naive convex co-compact subgroups which are not convex co-compact.
-For such groups, we previously established the following results about maximal Abelian subgroups.
+Every convex co-compact subgroup is clearly naive convex co-compact, but there exist examples of naive convex co-compact subgroups which are not convex co-compact.
+For naive convex co-compact groups, we previously established the following results about maximal Abelian subgroups.